niyue/leafhopper/README.md

 # How it works
 The tool parses the project descriptor, based on different project types (`poetry`/`maven`/`vcpkg` are supported currently), and generates a table of dependencies.
 When some critical information, such as license, is not available in the project descriptor, `leafhopper` will test if this is a github/sourceforge project and try loading relevant information from `github.com`/`sourceforge.net`.

+# Features
+* parse multiple different project types to generate a table of dependencies from them
+* load license information from github/sourceforge
+* support overriding the list of dependencies from the project descriptor when you cannot get correct information from the project descriptor
+* support customizing the output columns
+* multiple outout formats

 # Installation
 ```
 pip install leafhopper